yogeshmpandey/M4DT/README.md

 $ py -m notebook
 ```

-2. It opens in the default browser, locate the required jupyter notebook (m4dt.ipynb) file and double click on it to open and run.
+2. It opens in the default browser, locate the required Jupyter notebook (m4dt.ipynb) file and double click on it to open and run.

 <h2 id="questions">Questions?</h2>